26 Jan Wonderful Kids Winter Activities(Last Updated On: July 31, 2018)

-We cannot go into hibernation as soon as the snow starts to fall and that unshakable chill sinks into our bones.
-Instead of retreating into dens and sleeping until spring, we tend to cozy up indoors, sipping hot drinks and watching far too much television.
+We cannot go into hibernation as soon as the snow starts to fall.
+We cannot escape that unshakable chill that sinks into our bones.
+Instead of retreating into dens and sleeping until spring, we seek indoor comfort.
+Yes, we cozy up indoors, sipping hot drinks and watching far too much television.
 This is especially true for kids, and quite hazardous to their health and your sanity.
 It is important to provide kids winter activities that get them moving!

 Not only is it mentally better for your kids to get away from the video games and head outside, it is actually better for their health.

 We get less vitamin D in the winter, so anytime we can get outside and soak up some cool winter rays is great for our mood and health.
 Kids may also become slightly bearish in grouchiness if they are cooped up inside for too long.

 Bundle them up and let them outside with some of these kids winter activities!

 Winter Scavenger Hunt

 Send those kids outside with a task.
 Before they head out, make up a list of things they need to find like icicles, pine cone, a sled, and animal tracks.
 You can also use this list to help with ideas.